 Govt appoints body to frame rules to check crowdfunding websites

-The medical education and drugs department in Mumbai has appointed a committee to draw up rules for crowdfunding companies before they ask for donations.
-The move comes after reports of malpractices being shared by doctors on social media.
-The government wants control over crowdfunding platforms and to enhance the trust of donors.
-The committee has been asked to submit its report in two months.
+The medical education and drugs department in Mumbai has appointed a committee to draft rules for crowdfunding companies before they ask for donations to help needy patients access medical treatment.
+Malpractices, including raising money for already completed treatment, have led to a mistrust among donors, according to the state medical education minister, Girish Mahajan.
+The government's five-member committee has been asked to submit its report in two months.

 The trigger for this, said state medical education minister, Girish Mahajan, were reports of malpractices being shared by doctors on social media.
 HT had reported about the prevailing malaise on August 25, 2022, after city-based cardiac surgeon Dr Prashant Mishra had tweeted on the subject, underlining how funds being raised for simple surgeries, such as gall bladder, was three to four times than the total cost of surgery.
 In the same month, another medical professional from Delhi, Dr Alok Gupta, had posted a message on Twitter along with a photoshopped estimate letter by him used by a crowdfunding website to raise funds.